avajs/ava/docs/recipes/babel.md

 ## Preserve ES module syntax

 By default AVA's stage-4 preset will convert ES module syntax to CommonJS.
-This can be disabled:
+This can be disabled.

+**`package.json`:**

 ```json
 {